lyra/plugin-woocommerce/readme.txt

 * Ability to configure order status on payment success.
 * Replace deprecated code.
 * Remove control over certificate format modified on the gateway.
-* Correction of an error to make module compatible with WooCommerce 2.6.
+* Correction of an error to make plugin compatible with WooCommerce 2.6.
 * Save payment result sent from payment gateway and send it to customer by mail.

 = 1.2.4, 2016-06-01 =